-Where commercial operation commenced within the Reference Year, only sample intervals prior to the identified date of first commercial operation will be estimated, with historical generation data used for the remainder.
+Where the Full Commercial Use Date occurred within the Reference Year, only Sample Intervals prior to the identified Full Commercial Use Date will be estimated, with historical generation data used for the remainder.

 A new generating unit in the second year of operation will generally have incomplete data for the Reference Year.
 In this case, the procedure above is used to estimate the dispatch for the period prior to the Reference Year data being available.